 B.F.
 Smith Scholarship

 The B.F.
 Smith Scholars Program provides funding for qualified entering graduate students.
 The highly competitive graduate assistantship ($5,000 plus tuition per semester) is awarded to a limited number of students with a proven record of undergraduate achievement.
-The successful applicant will demonstrate a commitment to the Delta region in pursuit of a degree related to community and economic development.
+The successful applicant will demonstrate a commitment to the MS Delta region in pursuit of a graduate degree related to community and economic development.

 Recipients must have a Bachelor’s degree in a related field with a minimum overall undergraduate GPA of 3.25.
 The recipient cannot be employed full-time outside the University during this time period.
 Recipients will be expected to engage in real-world learning opportunities and produce a final report.